French Onion Soup

-Carmelized onions, savory broth, and melted cheese.
-Oh, how we adore thee, French Onion Soup.
+Caramelized onions, savory broth, and melted cheese.
 This recipe comes from the online version of the indispensable Cook’s Illustrated.
-Their secret is to prepare the onions in the oven, and then de-glaze the pot three times.
+Their secret is to prepare the onions in the oven, and then deglaze the pot three times.
 They suggest making the onions up to three days in advance, and the soup a day or two before you serve.
 You can substitute veggie broth; it may not be quite as full flavored, unless you use a homemade version!
-Yield: Serves 6.

-- 3 T unsalted butter cut into 3 pieces
+- 3 Tbsp unsalted butter cut into 3 pieces

-- 6 lg yellow onions halved, cut pole to pole in 1/4-inch slices
+- 6 large yellow onions halved and cut pole to pole in 1/4-in slices

 - 6 sprigs fresh thyme tied with kitchen twine